kennygarreau/tintin/README.md

 1. Download the eqlist in Microsoft Excel format: File - Download - Microsoft Excel (.xlsx)
 2. Move the file into your tintin directory (you DO have a dedicated directory for tintin don't you?)
-3. python3 xlstocsv.py - this will setup the csv for reading by TinTin
+3. python3 xlstocsv.py - this will setup eqlist.csv for reading by TinTin

 That's it!